Hemolymph/bloodless-docs/rules/ComprehensiveRules.typ

   + If the health pool is zero, process a "finish game" event of with the player who last received player damage losing and their opponent.
 + Processing A Player's Turn Skips <turnSkipsProcess>
   + If the player has more than zero turn skips, do game end condition checks, Bloodless moves to step @turnEnd.
++ Applying Passive Abilities
+  + Every Passive Ability iterates through its targets.
+  + If the target passes the condition:
+    + If this Passive Ability is already modifying the target:
+      + If the modification to be done has changed, change the state accordingly.
+    + If this Passive Ability has not modified the target:
+      + Change the state accordingly
+  + If the target doesn't pass the condition:
+    + If this Passive Ability has not modified the target:
+      + Change the state accordingly
+    + If this Passive Ability is modifying the target:
+      + Modify the state oppositely
 + Resolving an Event
   + An ordered list of only the processed event is made.
 This is the current events list.
   + A new, empty ordered list of events is made.
 This is the future events list.